As an ultralight packer, I had become accustomed to traveling with next to nothing on personal trips.

 - Identify all redundancies and eliminate duplications

-I began working my way down the list to determine what was absolutely critical to maintaining my professional appearance.
+I began working my way down the list to determine what was critical to maintaining my professional appearance.

 As for the four undershirts, I decided to get rid of them.
-While I prefer to wear undershirts with my dress shirts, they weren’t critical; I don’t sweat much and I launder my dress shirts frequently, so I figured I could do without this.
+While I prefer to wear undershirts with my dress shirts, they weren’t critical; I don’t sweat much and launder my dress shirts frequently, so I figured I could do without this.

 I cut the number of slacks I carried in half.
-Two pairs of slacks, rotated over four days allowed me to vary my appearance and maintain professionalism.
+Two pairs of slacks rotated over four days allowed me to vary my appearance and maintain professionalism.

 My final packing list now looked like this:

-- 4 dress shirts
+- Four dress shirts

-- 2 pairs of slacks
+- Two pairs of slacks

-- 4 pairs of socks
+- Four pairs of socks

-- 4 pairs of underwear
+- Four pairs of underwear

 - 1 Dress belt

-- 1 pair of dress shoes
+- One pair of dress shoes

 - Toothbrush/toothpaste combo